Valks-Terraria-Mods/Structify/README.md

-Tired of building structures?
-Let this mod do it for you!
+Structify is a Terraria mod that builds structures for you.

 If you'd like to report a bug, suggest a new feature, or contribute to building new structures, please join our Discord community using the link below.